sidtaytho/sidtaytho/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Diversity, Equity, & Inclusion
+- Diversity, equity, & inclusion
 - Organizational change management
 - Employee motivation
 - Leadership and decision making